ThomasV232/studio-gitup-link/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Copy the example environment file and set your Supabase credentials.
+cp .env.example .env
+# Edit .env and provide the Supabase project URL and anon key.

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```